 - a.
-On-Campus Any building or property (i) owned or controlled by the University within the same reasonably contiguous geographic area and used by the University in direct support of, or in a manner related to, the University's educational purposes, including residence halls; (ii) that is within or reasonably contiguous to the campus that is owned by the University but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor). - b.
+On-Campus Any building or property (i) owned or controlled by the University within the same reasonably contiguous geographic area and used by the University in direct support of, or in a manner related to, the University's educational purposes, including residence halls; (ii) that is within orreasonably contiguous to the campus that is owned by the University but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food o rother retail vendor). - b.
 Public Property All public properties, including thoroughfares, streets, sidewalks, and parking facilities, that are within the campus, or immediately adjacent to and accessible from the campus. - c.
-Non-Campus Property A. Buildings or property that are: 1. owned or controlled by the University; and 2. used in direct support of, or in relation to, the University's educational purposes, and 3. frequently used by students, and 4. not within the same reasonably contiguous geographic area of the University campus; or b.
-Any building or properties owned or controlled by a student organization that is officially recognized by the University, or Any property outside of the United States if the property otherwise meets the definition of Non-Campus Property.
+Non-Campus Property A. Building so property that are: 1.owned or controlled by the University; and 2. used in direct support of, or in relation to, the University's educational purposes, and 3.frequently used by students, and 4. not within the same reasonably contiguous geographic area of the University campus; or b.
+Any building or properties owned or controlled by a student organization thatis officially recognized by the University, or Any property outside of the United States if the property otherwise meets the definition of Non-Campus Property.
 (UC Berkeley, UCOP, Ibid)

-C. What is the Violence Against Women Act (VAWA)?
+C. What is Violence Against Woman Act (VAWA)?

-The Violence Against Women Act is a comprehensive legislative package designed to improve criminal justice responses to sexual assault, domestic violence, dating violence, and stalking and to increase the availability of services for victims and survivors.
+The Violence Against Women Act is a comprehensive legislative package designed to improve criminaljustice responses to sexual assault, domestic violence, dating violence, and stalking and to increase the availability of services for victims and survivors.
 VAWA was first passed by Congress in 1994, and was reauthorized in 2000, 2005, and 2013.
 Each reauthorization has made the law stronger and more inclusive.